blancoh/jenkins-packer-pipeline/README.md

 2) Terraform init to download required modules.

-3) Terraform plan to pre-validate apply will be successful.
+3) Terraform plan to validate configuration.

 4) Terraform apply to create the Amazon Packer VPC.